Hard rock mining cracks $10 billion mark in 2012

 Hard rock mining production is expected to crack the $10 billion threshold once state production and taxation totals are finalized and published by the Division of Minerals and the Department of Taxation later this year.
 In 2011, the value of precious metals mined in the state was $9.556 billion, with gold and silver comprising $8.761 billion of that figure, reports the Department of Taxation in its 2011-2012 Net Proceeds of Minerals bulletin.

-“That excludes oil and gas and geothermal; it’s just at hard rock mining,” Coyner says.
+“That excludes oil and gas and geothermal; it’s just at hard rock mining,” Coyner said.

 Nevada gold miners produced 5,594,224 ounces of gold in 2012, the Division of Minerals reports.
 That’s up slightly from the 5,536,482 ounces produced in 2011 and up 3.5 percent from the 2010 total.